ismaelfonsecacid/projects/README.md

 ## 005-maskparty-invitation

 It is a small personal project for a person who wanted to make a simple invitation in web format

+## 006-MERN
+This is a work-in-progress application that utilizes the MERN stack (MongoDB, Express, React, and Node.js) to create a comprehensive web development experience.

 Feel free to explore these projects and witness my journey in front-end development!